vpareek2/MicroSwag/README.md

-# MicroSwag Project Design Document
+# MicroSwag Project

 ## Project Overview
-MicroSwag is a research initiative focused on optimizing small language models (under 200M parameters) for performance on the HellaSwag benchmark.
+MicroSwag is a research project focused on optimizing small language models (under 200M parameters) for performance on the HellaSwag benchmark.
 The project explores the architectural efficiency frontier for compact language models through a systematic comparison of modern transformer architectures, all while maintaining strict parameter and training constraints.

+**It also is a codebase used to pre-train LLMs.
+It is very simplistic and meant for smaller experiments, not prod.**

 ## Research Objectives
 - Determine which transformer architectures perform best at small parameter scales (< 200M parameters)